 NATIONAL TEMPURA DAY

 Today, chefs all over the world include tempura dishes on their menus.
 They use a wide variety of different batters and ingredients, including nontraditional broccoli, zucchini, and asparagus.
-Chefs also dip dry fruits in a tempura batter, too.
-Some American restaurants serve chicken and cheeses, particularly mozzarella, in a tempura-style.
+Chefs also dip dry fruits in a tempura batter too.
+In addition, some American restaurants serve chicken and cheeses, particularly mozzarella, in a tempura style.

 For sushi lovers, a more recent variation of tempura sushi provides a new way of enjoying the delicacy.
 Shushi chefs tempura fry entire pieces of delicate sushi and serve it on a beautiful platter.

 Have some tempura and use #NationalTempuraDay to post on social media.